dakom/tanach-experiments/README.md

 * GPU-powered search and transformations
 * Filters over web video
 * Audio transforms
+* Make a filter which accesses each pure letter and does all transformations internally (will see changing with sliders!)

 ## A few notes from previous tests ran...